 Archived policy papers

-During the meeting of the Sustainability Board on 8 May 2019, CEEP members have adopted a statement “A Sustainable Climate Strategy for Europe: Acting Now! – Statement on Climate “For Sibiu and Beyond”“.
+During the meeting of the General Assembly on 27 June 2019, CEEP members have adopted an opinion “A Sustainable Climate Strategy for Europe: Acting Now! – Statement on Climate “For Sibiu and Beyond”“.

 Our key messages are the following:

 - Global warming is a major risk and climate policies must be developed as part of a sustainable approach.

 - A prerequisite for success is the social acceptability of these policies, which requires greater equity and democracy, particularly at the local level.

 - CEEP members manage essential infrastructure and provide SGIs that contribute to well-being and competitiveness; their proximity to economic actors makes them key players in climate policies.